Measure G - Bond Program

 The purpose of the Committee is to inform the public and the Board concerning the expenditure of bond revenues per Education Code section 15278 (b), and to ensure that such bond proceeds are expended in accordance with the intention of the voters and state law.
 The Committee will be actively involved in gathering bond related information and advising the Castro Valley Unified School District Board of Education on all bond related matters.
 The Committee will act in an oversight capacity on all bond related proposals and expenditures.

-Vice President, Jo A.S.
-Loss said in a letter addressed to the committee members, “On behalf of the governance team, thank you for applying for the Citizens’ Bond Oversight Committee.
+Jo A.S.
+Loss, Vice President at that time, said in a letter addressed to the committee members, “On behalf of the governance team, thank you for applying for the Citizens’ Bond Oversight Committee.
 This committee is an important link in communicating to the community the responsibility to perform the work promised in the bond.
 We take that responsibility seriously and are pleased that the committee will be part of the bond activity.
-I believe that Measure G in the largest bond that Castro Valley has approved.
+I believe that Measure G is the largest bond that Castro Valley has approved.
 It is important that it is implemented well and the results include superior facilities and technology for all students and staff.
 The committee will have a large impact on the message received by the community and the future culture of CVUSD.”